 Here you can see another tiny bridge that leads to the larger one, referred to as the Kleine Rakotzbrücke.

 A small disclaimer: It is not permitted to cross the bridge.
 There are signs informing you that it could be life threatening – though of course, the real reason is probably to keep maintenance costs down, not that the structure of the bridge is not sound (though, to be fair, the bridge is approaching 250 years old).
-That said, doing so is at your own risk as a rule-breaker.

 Other attractions in Kromlauer Park